faucetsdn/daq/docs/firebase.md

 Firestore rules are enforced requiring enabled user login to access data and reports.
 There's two phases to this process:
 * Web-app needs to be configured and deployed with appropriate web-app credentials (see above).
 * Users need to access the assigned web-app, and sign in.
-Initially, they will not be 'enabled'.
+Initially, they will be denied access.
 * The system administrator will need to run `bin/user_enable` any time there is a new user.

 ## Datapath Debugging